 - Leadership, policy and community – urban pandemic health security

 - Epidemic intelligence primer – all hazards field investigation

 - Global health security – applied epidemiology and rapid response

 - Outbreak alert and response – elementary field epidemiology methods

-Rating the training as, “having demonstrated sustainable capacity", the assessors noted that essential competencies had been mapped to guide continuous professional development of staff with opportunities for further career growth, and recommended, as a priority, a further review of training to meet the changing needs of Singapore’s public health workforce, and to share Singapore’s experiences with the wider global health workforce.
+A WHO Joint External Evaluation of S-FETP’s capacity to meet International Health Regulations core functions across three workforce development indicators had scored S-FETP the maximum of 5 out of 5.
+It counted the program’s “novel training methods to maintain interest level and engage millennials on the subject matter” as one of its best practices.
+Rating the training as, “having demonstrated sustainable capacity", the assessors noted that essential competencies had been mapped to guide continuous professional development of staff with opportunities for further career growth.
+They also recommended the prioritization of a further review of training to meet the changing needs of Singapore’s public health workforce and to share Singapore’s experiences with the wider global health workforce.

 Since 2020, S-FETP has opened its training to benefit over 100 participants comprising field investigators, rapid responders and front-liners from public agencies responding to COVID-19 situations.
 They gained insights and built competencies in how to apply an evidence-based holistic approach to explain transmission dynamics in the emergence of unusual events and outbreaks.
 Multiple short courses are now stackable to achieve comprehensive and practical proficiencies in outbreak management as well as public health policy and practice.